Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 Angled brackets contain counts of actual records inserted for each of the branches.
 They also contain group counts as well as a cumulative count.

+The stars (*) indicate when commits are performed.

 A final summary report is followed by `---`.

 Parallel data loading is supported since loading is performed atomically, database commits are made after data verification including taking duplicate records into account.